zhengrenjie/gmvc/.wiki/3-Parameter-Binding.md

 - `param:"Ctx,Name"`
 - `param:"Auto,Name"`

 In most cases, `Auto` is enough.
-But when you want to bind a parameter in a specific location, or when you start to care about the order of how `Auto` lookup the parameter, you should not use `Auto`.
+But when you want to bind a parameter in a specific location, or when you start to care about the order of how `Auto` lookups the parameter, you should not use `Auto`.

-### Rename
+### Rename Tag

 Sometimes you must need to rename the parameter, eg. when you want to get Header from HTTP (because in most cases, the HTTP Header key is not a valid Go identifier).